-The US Department of Justice (DOJ) is planning to start enforcing regulations for website accessibility under the Americans with Disabilities Act (ADA) in 2018.
+The US Department of Justice (DOJ) started enforcing regulations for website accessibility under the Americans with Disabilities Act (ADA) more frequently.
 Federal, state and local government sites (and those funded by federal, state and local governments) will be the first to be required to follow the new regulations.
 Private sector business websites will soon follow.
 Therefore, it is in everyone’s best interest learn more about ADA and to try to make your website accessible sooner than later, before it becomes a regulation and you may be faced with legal action.

 What Does It Mean?

 Generally speaking, accessibility means that people with disabilities can access the same things as those without a disability.
 Whether it is a physical, cognitive, hearing or visual impairment, disabilities can make interacting with a website or mobile phone very difficult.
 If the user cannot navigate around your website to complete a purchase, you may be missing out on potential business.